galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md

 title: Visualization of RNA-Seq results with heatmap2
 zenodo_link: "https://zenodo.org/record/2529926"
 questions:
-  - "How to generate a heatmap from RNA-seq data?"
+  - "How to generate heatmaps from RNA-seq data?"
 objectives:
-  - "Create a heatmap of RNA-seq data"
+  - "Create heatmaps of RNA-seq data"
 time_estimation: "1h"
 key_points:
-  - "Heatmaps of RNA-seq data can be generated from normalized counts and used to visualise genes of interest"
+  - "Heatmaps can be used to visualize the expression of genes in RNA-Seq samples"
 contributors:
   - mblue9
 ---